-I was talking with a friend this week who was telling me about some encounters with her mother.
+I was talking with a friend this week who was telling me about some encounters with a relative.

 My friend is one of the kindest, most loving, self-aware people on the planet.
-But her mother treats her atrociously.
-I can’t get over how anyone who knows my friend could treat her poorly, but dang — her own mom??!!
+But the member of her family treats her atrociously.

 I know there must have been more in there, but God love him, he couldn’t express it, and neither myself, my siblings, nor my mother could reach it.